wrench-project/wrench/doc/wrench_101.md

 }
 ~~~~~~~~~~~~~

 Note that in this particular case there is a single input file.
 But the code
 above is more general, as it iterates over all workflow input files.
 The above
 code will throw an exception if no `wrench::FileRegistryService` instance
 has been added to the simulation.

-### Step #5: Instantiate at least one WMS per workflow
+## Step 5: Instantiate at least one WMS per workflow #     {#wrench-101-simulator-1000ft-step-5}

-One special service that must be started is a  Workflow Management Service (WMS), i.e.,
+One special service that must be started is a Workflow Management System (WMS)
-software that is in charge of executing the workflow given
+service, i.e., software that is in charge of executing the workflow given
 available software and hardware resources.
-The bare-metal-chain simulator does  this as:
+The bare-metal-chain simulator does
+this as:

 ~~~~~~~~~~~~~{.cpp}
 auto wms = simulation.add(new wrench::OneTaskAtATimeWMS({baremetal_service}, {storage_service}, "WMSHost"));
 ~~~~~~~~~~~~~

-Class wrench::OneTaskAtATimeWMS, which is  part of this example simulator,
+Class `wrench::OneTaskAtATimeWMS`, which is part of this example simulator,
 is implemented using the [WRENCH Developer
 API](../developer/annotated.html).
-See the [wrench 102](@ref wrench-102)
+See the [WRENCH 102](@ref wrench-102)
 page for information on how to implement a WMS with WRENCH.
 The code above
 passes the list of compute services (1st argument) and the list
 of storage services (2nd argument) to the WMS constructor.
 The 3rd